aiven/aiven-docs/docs/products/clickhouse/concepts/data-integration-overview.md

 external data.
 When enabled, this type of integration provides you with an automatically created database, where you can have your data ingested.

+Managed databases integration in Aiven for ClickHouse is supported with the following data source types:

+- PostgreSQL®
+- Apache Kafka®

 :::note[See also]
 For information on how database engines work in Aiven for ClickHouse services, preview [Engines: database and table](/docs/products/clickhouse/concepts/service-architecture#engines-database-and-table).